-Budapest in December – is it worth going?
-Weather, how to dress, prices 2023 in hotels and on excursions.
-What to do in Budapest at Christmas and before the New Year, where you can go outside the city – in the review of good Time for Trip.
+Budapest in December 2023 – is it worth going?
+Weather, what to wear, prices in hotels and on excursions.
+What to do in Budapest in the beginning of December and at Christmas, where you can go outside the city – in the review of good Time for Trip.

 The usual first month of winter: cloudy and dank, – most potential tourists will say today.
-Exhausted by the reality of recent years and now not so often traveling abroad.
+Exhausted by the reality of recent years and now not so willingly traveling abroad.

 However, in some European capitals, the last month of the year still retains its amazing, centuries-old atmosphere.
 Hungary is no exception – December in Budapest, a huge but still very beautiful city, is filled with wonderful expectations.